Dance Festival at the Playhouse –

 SATs practise: Mrs Willoughby has been helping us to feel less worried about our SATs.
 Without us knowing she gave us a past Maths and SPAG paper…she was REALLY impressed with our scores.
 We all did really well and it has made us all believe that we really can do it.
 It’s given us all a real boost.
 We have spent lots of time in class going over papers and talking to her by ourselves about them.
 We feel more confident now about our SATs.

-Written by Hollie Hughes and Sam White
+Written by Hollie and Sam

 This term remembrance has been a big focus because we learned about why and what it means to remember.
 We were lucky enough to be visited by Mr Chapburn, who is part of the British Legion, he told us about the First World War and what happened in Weston super mare.
 We spent time looking at aeroplane models and watched some interesting videos about rationing and war.